Providing direct and peer support services since we opened our doors

 - HIV Testing Program

-- Capital Region LGBT Mental Health and Substance Abuse Network
+- Capital Region LGBTQ Mental Health and Substance Abuse Network

 - Peer Support Groups